gracemcken/BOOdle/README.md

 ![tiles-flipping-and-keys](docs/readme_images/tiles-flipping-and-keys.gif)

 ### Win Screen and Refresh
-If you guess the correct word, a pop up message will appear containing a button that when clicked, will refresh the page and restart the game.
+*Relevant user story: I want to play the game again if I win or lose.* If you guess the correct word, a pop up message will appear containing a button that when clicked, will refresh the page and restart the game.

 ![game-win-screen](docs/readme_images/game-win-refresh.gif)

 ### Game Over and Refresh
-Similarly, if you use up all of your attempts at guessing the word, a notification will pop up telling you that it's game over and will provide you with a button to click that will refresh the page so you can try again.
+*Relevant user story: I want to play the game again if I win or lose.* Similarly, if you use up all of your attempts at guessing the word, a notification will pop up telling you that it's game over and will provide you with a button to click that will refresh the page so you can try again.

 ![game-over](docs/readme_images/game-over.gif)